HomeLatest NewsGovTechDGCA launches auto computer number system for flight crew

 Advertisement

-In the first phase, the system will cover candidates who have passed their and 12 examinations under the Central Board of Secondary Education (CBSE).
+In the first phase, the system will cover candidates have passed their Class 10 and 12 examinations under the Central Board of Secondary Education (CBSE).
 Their records will be verified digitally through DigiLocker, the government’s secure document storage platform.

 In subsequent phases, DGCA plans to extend the facility to applicants from other recognised education boards whose mark sheets and certificates are available on DigiLocker.
 This phased rollout is intended to ensure smooth integration across different data systems.